truefoundry/secretsfoundry/README.md

 `${vault(endpoint_url=<url>):<secret_name>}`

 **NOTE**: NodeVault instace must be running, and the environment variables must be set.

-You can refer to our [docs](https://abhichoudhary06.gitbook.io/secretsfoundry/) for more information.

 ## Integrating with docker
 You can also use our package to inject variables on a container.